In fantasy, medieval life is depicted as all sexual violence and squalor. It's not that simple - KESQ

 “‘Accuracy’ is always focusing on the distasteful aspects of a society, but never the pleasurable ones,” she says. “(It) somehow always encompasses sexual violence and never things like, for example, the three field system, or fishing weirs.
 They don’t really show how women other than the nobility are a dynamic part of the medieval workforce.
 Women are found in pretty much every facet of medieval work: as blacksmiths, running shops, brewing beer, in cloth production, running bath houses or in trading delegations addressing the court.”

 In fiction, history is always negotiable.
 Do we really need to see, for instance, the specifics of medieval plumbing, or glimpse the fraying cuff of a noblewoman to feel centered in a story that also includes dragons and magic fire?
-Probably not.
-But that means the details that do matter may say more about the present than the past.
+Probably not, as audiences have noted.
+But that means, as Janega observes, the details that do matter may say more about the present than the past.

 “It would be more accurate to say that this is fiction, but it reflects the society which is creating the art, and that society is packed to the rafters with sexual assault, rather than implying that it simply has to be done in the name of bearing witness to a misogynistic past that we no longer experience,” Janega says.